ML1618/Falling-Sand/README.md

 Issues:
 - Water particles fritz on the top of the surface.
 Unsure how to fix.
 Maybe delete them?
 Don't know how to check.
+    - Deleting every Water particle that isn't bordered on both the right and left by another particle tends to get rid of way too much Water.